Lillian-Elek-Data/ML-with-Python/README.md

 - Standardization
 - Training and Testing
 ## Weather Data Clustering
-The file [Weather Data Predictions-Clustering] (Weather%20ML/Weather%20Data%20Predictions%20-%20Clustering.ipynb) goes over:
+The file [Weather Data Predictions-Clustering](/Weather%20ML/Weather%20Data%20Predictions%20-%20Clustering.ipynb) goes over:
 - Manual K-means clustering with sklean
 - Selecting the Number of Clusters with WCSS
 - Plotting the Elbow with standardized and non-standardized data